rdwallis/Guess-Scheduler/README.md

 ### How much faster is it:

 Speed is very tied to the task being run, the hardware that the browser is running on and the browser being used.
-My intial results are for testing a fibonacci calculation on Chrome on a recent Intel i5 core.
+My initial results are for testing a fibonacci calculation on Chrome on a recent Intel i5 core.

 Initial Results are: